mustardamus/generator-grail/app/templates/README.md

 ### Testing

-Module tests written in CoffeeScript, bundled by Browserify and run by [Mocha](https://visionmedia.github.io/mocha/) with [Should.js](https://github.com/visionmedia/should.js) as assertion library.
+Component tests written in CoffeeScript, bundled by Browserify and run by [Mocha](https://visionmedia.github.io/mocha/) with [Should.js](https://github.com/visionmedia/should.js) as assertion library.